Know These Exercise Warning Signs With Twins

 Take a break if you have any of the following:

-Overheating.
-If you feel yourself getting hot, take a siesta.
+- Overheating.
+If you feel yourself getting hot, stop and rest.
 Getting too overheated can cause some serious problems for your growing babies, including birth defects.
 Make sure you drink plenty of water while exercising.
 Stay safe and take it easy when you're exercising on hot days.

 When to Call Your Health Care Provider